 - Pull on the wealth of available subject matter experts.

 Leaving this task to a safety manager is cruel.
 The safety manager must be communicating the necessity that operational managers are required for this Phase 3 requirement.
 We cannot expect department heads to be omniscient and know that this activity is required.
 It is the responsibility of the safety manager to train department heads regarding this requirement.
-Your hazard identification and risk management depends on it!
+Your hazard identification and risk management depend on it!

 Related Aviation Hazard Identification Articles